Trump Turns Trade Talks Into Spectator Sport

 That's not the kind of dry, technocratic language one usually associates with trade negotiations.
 But it's another example of how President Trump has turned international commerce into a highly unusual spectator sport.

-The next big spectacle is expected to be a face-off between Trump and Chinese leader Xi Jinping on the sidelines of the G-20 summit in Osaka, Japan, later this month.
+The next big spectacle is expected to be a faceoff between Trump and Chinese leader Xi Jinping on the sidelines of the G-20 summit in Osaka, Japan, later this month.

-This "Talka in Osaka" is another high-stakes showcase for the president, who's managed to turn trade talks into must-see television.
+This "Talka in Osaka" is another high-stakes showcase for the president, who has managed to turn trade talks into must-see television.
 Less WTO — more WWE, complete with heroes, villains, plot twists and plenty of trash talk.

 "China wants to make a deal very badly," Trump told reporters this week.
 "It's me, right now, that's holding up the deal."